 If you can’t figure out how to reverse bad luck in your job hunt, follow our seven tips:

-3. Work with a staffing agency.
 Staffing specialists can help reverse bad luck in a job hunt.
-Choose an agency that specializes in your field in order to get expert advice, access to industry connections and the chance to build new skills.
+Choose a staffing agency that specializes in your field in order to get expert advice, access to industry connections and the chance to build new skills.

-4. Establish a solid online presence.
-Many employers use LinkedIn to evaluate potential job candidates, so make sure your profile is current.
+Many employers use LinkedIn to look for potential job candidates, so make sure your profile is current.
 Tidy up your social media profiles, too.
-You don’t want an inappropriate picture or off-color comment to lessen your chances of getting a job.
+You don’t want an inappropriate picture or off-color comment to reduce your chances of getting an interview.
 And don't forget to periodically check your privacy settings.

 It’s not what you know; it’s who you know.
 LinkedIn is great, but you'll also want to do some in-person networking.
 Expand your network to include friends of friends, former colleagues and members of professional associations.
 Carry business cards at all times for when you bump into someone unexpectedly.

 Check out job search sites that list positions in your field as well as general job boards like CareerBuilder and Monster.
 Signing up to receive alerts about available jobs that match your specifications will save time in your search.

 6. Make some cold calls